neuromat/tbpi_database/README.md

 ## Data organization

-The dataset can be downloaded as a single .ZIP file.
-It compresses several directories with plain-text files containing textual and numeric data that can be opened with a large variety of computational tools, from simple text editors to general-purpose statistical software.
+The dataset is organized in directories with plain-text files containing textual and numeric data that can be opened with a large variety of computational tools, from simple text editors to general-purpose statistical software.
 In all the .CSV files of the dataset, values (fields) in each line are separated by commas (,), textual values are enclosed by quotation marks (""), and the first file line contains the column titles (i.e., the descriptions of fields).